backrunner/vue-context-menu/README.md

 If you wanna bind click event in this way, you should import `ContextMenuItem` as well, and be sure you've already set a name to `ContextMenuItem`.

-Also you can bind a function to the `clicked` event of `ContextMenuItem`, the `name` property is not required in this way.
+Also you can bind a function to `click.native` of `ContextMenuItem`, the `name` property is not required in this way, but this is NOT recommended.

 `ContextMenuItem` is a optional component, if you don't like it, you can write your own things and put them under the `ContextMenu`.